 At Tri-force jiu-jitsu academy, belt accreditation depends on the improvement level of the individual.
-In order to receive a belt at a corresponding level; three factors are taken into account, those being experience, actual skill and technical knowledge.
+In order to receive a belt at a corresponding level; three factors are taken into account, those being experience, ability and technical skill.
 These three factors are taken into consideration when we evaluate; and all members are evaluated equally under this system.

 The white belt is the first belt that an individual wears when they begin.
-Beginners learn from the basic curriculum and in addition they learn how to use their body movement and basic actions safely.
 For children under the age of 15 the belt color changes from those adults over the age of 16 however in either case the starting point is as a white belt.